veenaprakash123/WhatsCookin/README.md

 MVP User Stories:

-1. As a User I want to add, edit and delete items to/from my kitchen.
+1. As a User I want to add, edit and delete items to/from my kitchen so that I can manage my kitchen.
-2. As a User I want to add, edit delete recipes to my recipe book.
+2. As a User I want to add, edit delete recipes to my recipe book so that I can manage my cook book.
-3. As a User I want to retrieve recipes that include all the ingredients that are in my kitchen
+3. As a User I want to retrieve recipes that include all the ingredients that are in my kitchen so that I can decide which meal to make.
-4. As a User I want to add recipes from online (Spoonacular API) to my personal recipe book
+4. As a User I want to add recipes from online (Spoonacular API) to my personal recipe book so that I don't have to manually re-enter the recipe information.

 Stretch Goals:

-1. As a User, I want to assign a recipe for each day of the upcoming week so that I can meal-prep
+1. As a User, I want to assign a recipe for each day of the upcoming week so that I can meal-prep.
-2. As a User, I want a slick interface that makes it easy to enter all my kitchen items into the app
+2. As a User, I want a slick interface that makes it easy to enter all my kitchen items into the app so that this process does not feel tedious.
-3. As a User, I want to enter which ingredients I definitely want to use, and retrieve recipes that include those specific ingredients
+3. As a User, I want to enter which ingredients I definitely want to use, and retrieve recipes that include those specific ingredients so that I know that additional purchases are not necessary.

 Technology Used: